-1. Relieve any static pressure in the filter body by opening the valve and stopping once pressure gauge reads 0 psi.
-Verify an internal pressure lowered to atmosphere by looking at the gauges on the inlet and flush outlet.

-- 2. Drain all excess water from the system through the hydraulic connection ports, piston connection or service ports - 3.
-Remove the front plate with the Electric Motor, as one unit together, from the body once all water is removed - 4.
+- 1. Relieve any static pressure in the filter body by running a backwash cycle and turning off the system once the gauge reads 0 psi.
+Once at 0psi, open the Coupling (N5).
+Verify an internal pressure lowered to atmosphere by looking at the gauges on the inlet and flush outlet. - 2.
+Drain all excess water from the system through the hydraulic connection ports, piston connection or service ports - 3.
+Remove the front plate from the body once all water is removed - 4.
 Remove the coarse screen from inside the filter body and set aside for observation later - 5.
-Remove the fine screen and particle remover all together by pulling on the screen bar - Separate the fine screen and particle remover by sliding the particle remover out of the screen
+Open the service port furthest to the end of the body and unscrew the hydraulic motor.
+For this you will need to brace the particle remover and rotate the motor clockwise to remove.
+The motor is screwed in with left-hand-threading so ensure you are not tightening the motor even further - 6.
+Remove the fine screen and particle remover all together by pulling on the screen bar - 7.
+Separate the fine screen and particle remover by sliding the particle remover out of the screen

-Figure 15: LP180 Series Filter - Screen Removal
+Figure 15: 180 Series Filter - Screen Removal